ismaildawoodjee/Classifying-Alzheimer-Patients/README.md

-# Classifying the outcome of patients with potential Alzheimer's Disease
+# Classifying Alzheimer's Disease Patients

-Final year project on classifying patients that could potentially develop Alzheimer's Disease.
+Final year project on classifying the outcome of patients that could potentially develop Alzheimer's Disease.